theodi/OpenRefine-WS/README.md

 TODO
 ----
-* Fix code to use data directories created in ./user
 * Added 1 hour timeout for servers
 * Add interface to update time with 5 minutes left
 * Brand